Cure549/xnet/README.md

 static int xnet_configure(xnet_box_t *xnet);
 ```

 ## 2. Configure Server
-This step is where the end-user will be doing **essentially all of the configuration**.
+This step is where the end-user will be doing **essentially all of the configuration for the server**.
+If you want to introduce any custom addons, and/or blacklist features from said addons.
+It should occur at this point.
+You can also manipulate the standard event calls.
+> **Note:** There are four standard event calls.
+OnConnectionAttempt, OnTerminateSignal, OnClientSend, and OnSessionExpire.
+These are fairly self explanatory, however a deeper explanation will be made regarding these events further in the guide.

 ## 3. Start Server